shivan-s/shivan.xyz/content/posts/programming/my-vim-cheatsheet/index.md

 Navigating on a line:

-> `0` will take you to the start of a line; using this in combination with w (so 0w) will take you to the first word of the line
+> `0` will take you to the start of a line; using this in combination with w (so 0w) will take you to the first word of the line.
 >
-> `A` (or `shift+a`) will take you to the end of the current line and into insert mod
+> `shift+^` will move you to the start of the line as an alternative to `0`.
 >
+> `shift+$` will move you to the end of the line.
+This can be used in visual mode (press `v` in command mode and this will allow you to selected text).
+>
-> `b` moves you back by one word, B ignores punctuation and we know w will take you to the next word, W will ignore punctuation
+> `b` moves you back by one word, B ignores punctuation and we know w will take you to the next word, W will ignore punctuation.

 More ways of gross navigation:

 > `{` and `}` navigates by blocks of code
 >
 > `%` will take you back and forth between parenthesis, curly braces or square brackets

+Keeping the cursor in the same position, but being able to move the window is useful as well:

+> `zz` will move the window to the cursor becomes the center of the screen.
+>
+> `ctrl+y` will move the window up by one line.
+>
+> `ctrl+e` will move the window down by one line.

 Searching: